top of page

 The adjective 'eccentric' has its etymological roots in Late Latin.
 It is derived from the Latin word 'eccentricus,' which originally meant 'off-center' or 'out of the center.'
 In the context of language and behavior, 'eccentric' implies deviating from the usual or customary norms, often in unconventional or peculiar ways.
 The term suggests that the person or thing described as 'eccentric' has a unique or unconventional approach to life, ideas, or style that sets them apart from the mainstream or the expected.
 'Eccentric' individuals are often seen as having a distinctive and sometimes quirky personality, with behaviors and ideas that are refreshingly different, though sometimes unconventional enough to be considered unusual or peculiar by societal standards.

-Quiz: Find the meaning of eccentric
+Find the correct meaning of the adjective eccentric:

 Try Again!